giorgia-nadizar/interpretable-control/README.md

 - _game lost_: the board is full and no more moves are possible
 - _illegal_: the last move performed was illegal.
 This can be disabled by setting `terminate_with_illegal_move=False` when creating the environment.

+### Repository content
+The `discrete` package contains various files:
+- `env_2048` is the package containing the simulator for 2048 and its Gym wrapper
+- `discrete_controller.py` has a general controller class (which you can extend with your own implementation) and a random controller for testing purposes
+- `example_2048.py` shows the basic evaluation loop for the 2048 environment

+Note that if you want to employ this environment outside the `discrete` package you need to import such package.

+The 2048 environment can have illegal moves, you can decide the behavior of the environment with the argument `terminate_with_illegal_move`.
+The competition's final evaluation will be performed with `terminate_with_illegal_move=True`, i.e., we will terminate the evaluation if the policy performs an illegal move.